charles-masse/NexusExplorer/README.md

 # NexusExplorer
 Explore the worlds of the defunct MMORPG **WildStar**.

-**NexusExplorer** is a tool that allows you to browse extracted minimap, model and world data including dialog not present on [JabbitHole](https://www.jabbithole.com) and unfinished content.
+**NexusExplorer** is a tool that allows you to browse extracted minimap, model and world data including dialog not present on [JabbitHole](https://www.jabbithole.com).

 ## Installation
 - You will need the game assets extracted with a tool like [NexusVault](https://github.com/MarbleBag/NexusVault-CLI).